 Interislander is a ferry service between the North Island and South island of Cook Strait, New Zealand.
 The ferry service in Cook Strait was started in August 1962 by New Zealand Railways Department (NZR).
-A tour taken in New Zealand is incomplete without crossing Cook Strait.

 1. Kaitaki Interislander Ferry